 Standard_F64s_v2

-Step 1: Log Into Ops Manager
+Step 1: Log into Tanzu Operations Manager

-Step 2: Azure Config Page
+Step 2: Azure Config page

 1. Click the BOSH Director tile.

-2. Select Azure Config.
+2. Click Azure Config.

 • Subscription ID: Enter the ID of your Azure subscription.